JoaoBrasOliveira/simple-machine-learning-explained/README.md

-# Machine Learning done simple
+# Simple Machine Learning Explained
 ## Goal
 This repository aims to share slides I made for my own and that may hopefully help others understand important notions/ processes of Machine Learning in the shortest way conceivable.
 It currently includes: